-I continue to struggle with late-stage Lyme disease.
+“I continue to struggle with late-stage Lyme disease.
 If only I had gotten an accurate diagnosis and had been treated earlier, my life would be so much different.
-My goal as a founder of Bay Area Lyme Foundation is to ensure that we develop reliable diagnostics and a cure so that others don’t have to go through what I have.
-It is awful.
+My goal as Co-Founder of Bay Area Lyme Foundation is to ensure that we develop reliable diagnostics and a cure so that others don’t have to go through what I have.
+It is awful.”

 Laure Woods offers a unique perspective to Bay Area Lyme Foundation as a clinical researcher and a person with late-stage Lyme disease.
-Her research experience includes projects exploring anti-infectives for cystic fibrosis and bronchitis patients, and research about AIDS and metastatic breast cancer.
+Her clinical research experience includes trials for treatment of cystic fibrosis, glaucoma, HIV/AIDS, cancer and infant nutrition.
 She has held clinical research positions at California Bay Area companies like Matrix Pharmaceutical and Genelabs Technologies.
-Early in her career, she founded Woods Consulting, Inc., to advise organizations that test the safety and efficacy of medications, devices, diagnostic products and treatment regimens intended for human use.
-Laure is the President and Founder of Laurel Foundation, a private foundation focused on the health and welfare of children, and serves on the Board of the L.K.
-Whittier Foundation, a private Foundation focused on medical and technology research.
-Ms. Woods holds a BA in Animal Science from the University of California at Davis.
+Early in her career, she founded Woods Consulting, Inc., to advise companies that test the safety and efficacy of medications, devices, diagnostic products and treatment regimens intended for human use.
+Laure is the President and Founder of LaureL Foundation, a private foundation focused on the education, health and welfare of children.
+She also is the President and Founder of LaureL STEM Fund who’s mission is to promote STEM education.
+Laure serves on the Board of the L.K.
+Whittier Foundation, a private foundation focused on medical and technology research.
+Ms. Woods holds a BS in Animal Science from the University of California at Davis.

-I founded Bay Area Lyme Foundation with my friends to help end their suffering.
+“I founded Bay Area Lyme Foundation with my friends to help end their suffering.
 I fundamentally believe we can stop this disease.
-With the right talent and entrepreneurial approach, we can find a cure for Lyme.
+With the right talent and entrepreneurial approach, we can find a cure for Lyme.”

-Carin Rollins, Board of Directors
+Susan Strehlow, Secretary, Board of Directors

 After suffering from undiagnosed Lyme disease for many years, I am passionate about the development of reliable diagnostics and improved treatment for this devastating disease.
 I now have the opportunity to marry my avocation with my professional experience in biotech and I am excited to do this through my work at Bay Area Lyme Foundation.

-John Brennan, Advisory Board Member
+Bernadette Clavier, Advisory Board Member

-Laird Cagan, Founder and Advisory Board Member
+Brandi Dean, Advisory Board Member

-Sherry Cagan, Founder and Advisory Board Member
+Joelle Grove, Advisory Board Member

-Gayle Collat, Founder and Advisory Board Member
+Heather Hearst, Advisory Board Member

-Lia Gaertner, Advisory Board Member
+Carolyn Margiotti, Advisory Board Member

 Gib Myers, Advisory Board Member

-Our youngest son went four years with undiagnosed Lyme and then another four years recovering.
+“Our youngest son went four years with undiagnosed Lyme and then another four years recovering.
 Thankfully, he is in good shape now.
 My wife Susan and I crisscrossed the country looking for both a diagnosis and a cure.
-We are very familiar with how devastating the disease is and are excited to think that the Bay Area Lyme Foundation can make a difference.
+We are very familiar with how devastating the disease is and are excited to think that the Bay Area Lyme Foundation can make a difference.”